Are Protein Bars Good For You?

-In a similar vein to the sugar issue, some protein bars contain way too much salt.
-Salt skews your water retention levels, and in the long term can lead to a whole host of health issues.
-As anyone who has actively tried to reduce their salt intake will know, this sneaky seasoning can turn up everywhere.
-So make sure it is very low in your protein bar’s “nutritional information” section.
+In a similar way to sugar, some protein bars contain way too much salt.
+Salt in the diet is essential, however, too much of the stuff can lead to high blood pressure (and further complications if it goes on for too long).
+As anyone who has actively tried to reduce their salt intake will know that this sneaky seasoning can turn up everywhere.
+So, just check out the back of the pack and aim for a low amount of salt.

 Filled With Fibre?

-Fibre provides plenty of benefits to our body.
-It helps to keep us feeling fuller for longer, and this is a key reason you should select a high fibre protein bar.
+Fibre provides plenty of benefits to the body, for example, it helps to keep us feeling fuller for longer – a key reason you should select a high-fibre protein bar if you’re trying to lose or maintain a healthy weight.
 In addition, fibre helps to regulate the body’s water intake, so it can help prevent feelings of being bloated.
-Make sure you look for a high fibre protein bar for maximum health benefits.
+Make sure you look for a high-fibre protein bar for maximum health benefits.

-If you want to prep your own protein bars, it can be a great way to control exactly what you are putting in your body.
-Protein oats, nut butter, coconut flakes, whey protein and fried fruits all make great ingredients for easy snacks that are high in protein.
-Of course, make sure you consider each ingredients nutritional content and measure out your portions so you can avoid the same protein bar pitfalls!
+Prepping your own protein bars can be a great way to control exactly what you’re putting in your body.
+Protein powder, oats, nut butter, dessicated coconut and dried fruits all make great ingredients for easy snacks that are high in protein.
+Of course, make sure you consider each ingredient’s nutritional content and measure out your portions so you can avoid the same protein bar pitfalls!